 Photo by Alex Young

-In London, decades of gentrification – particularly in the east of the city – have led to fierce anti-hipster rhetoric.
-In Berlin, this is intensifying into a concerted attack on members of the German capital's young “creative class”, who – along with non-Germans – are being blamed by natives for the rising property prices.
-Bar owners have started anti-hipster viral campaigns and some locals have begun openly calling for physical violence to be visited upon the invading hordes.
+Berlin is often hailed as a mecca for ex-pats and creative types fed up with New York and its stratospheric cost of living.
+Now, as hordes of graphic designers and writers have begun gentrifying the city, locals have started a concerted attack on members of the German capital's young "creative class,” who are being blamed by natives for the rising property prices.
+Bar owners have started anti-hipster viral campaigns, and some locals have begun openly calling for physical violence to be visited upon the invading hordes.

-A group called Hipster Antifa Neukölln have formed to counter this rhetoric, using slogans such as “Tourists, hipsters, everybody is welcome – party like it’s 1945”.
-Speaking from Berlin, Hipster Antifa’s spokesperson Jannek, explained why his group are doing what they’re doing and why gentrification is a global phenomenon that needs to be seen in a new context.
+A group called Hipster Antifa Neukölln have formed to counter this rhetoric, using slogans such as “Tourists, hipsters, everybody is welcome—party like it’s 1945.”
+Speaking from Berlin, Hipster Antifa’s spokesperson Jannek, explained why his group is doing what they’re doing and why gentrification is a global phenomenon that needs to be seen in a new context.

 VICE: When did Hipster Antifa Neukölln start?